NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 suggestions.

 Thanks to Klaus Darilion who came up with the idea for the `serial` property during the hackathon at the IETF-109.
-Thanks also to Shane Kerr, Petr Špaček, Brian Dickson for further brainstorming and discussing the `serial` property and how it would work best with catalog zones.
+Thanks also to Shane Kerr, Petr Spacek, Brian Dickson for further brainstorming and discussing the `serial` property and how it would work best with catalog zones.